Interview Question: Chapter 7 Liquidation Analysis (Brief Case Study)

-However, as you move down the assets rates of recovery vary.
+However, as you move down the asset rates of recovery vary.
 There's no general rule as every company has different assets.
-Generally speaking, the more commoditized the asset is the higher the recovery rate will be (for example, jet fuel is determined to have a 95% recovery rate, which makes sense as you can sell jet fuel on the open market).
+Generally speaking, the more commoditized the asset is the higher the recovery rate will be (for example, jet fuel is determined to have a 95% recovery rate, which makes sense as you can sell jet fuel on the open market or to another airline).

 In a liquidation analysis you'll generally have two or three scenarios that show at least the "best case" and "worst case" recovery rates.